dfolch/rseilution/README.md

 Log of lead toxicity for 2002 Rhode Island, with three points of interest added.
 ![lead toxicity](/test_data/ri_2002_lead.png)

+The [Jupyter Notebook](/RSEIlution_tutoiral.ipynb) and RMarkdown files in the repository contain more examples on the functionality and data output.

 ---
 We encourage collaborators who would like to extend the functionality.